bartificer/programming-by-stealth/docs/pbs35.md

 $('a + img', $li).length, // the number of images after links in the list item
 ```

-When it comes to testing the options it’s generally not so much about testing which links did or did not get an image added, but picking a single link that should be marked as external and making sure it was altered in the appropriate way.
+When it comes to testing the options, it’s generally not so much about testing which links did or did not get an image added, but picking a single link that should be marked as external and making sure it was altered in the appropriate way.
 A good example of this is the test to make sure the `altText` option does indeed set the appropriate alt text on the added images:

 ```javascript
 QUnit.test('option altText', function(a){